richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeploymentAutomation.md

 <br>Now we will mimic the Synapse deployment process and confirm pipeline functionality.

 ##### Process Step 1: Recurring Development
+_Note: the primary human in this step will be a developer_

 Click the branch dropdown and select "+ New branch".